Madhya Pradesh State Information Commission: History and objective

-The Chief and other members of State Information Commission are appointed by the Governor on the recommendation of the committee consisting of the Chief Minister as Chairperson, the Leader of the Opposition in the Legislative Assembly and a state Cabinet Minister.

-The members of State Information Commission should be of eminence in public life and are not permitted to hold any other office of profit or any position which is connected with any political party and are also barred from carrying on any business or continuing any profession in any field.

 A.K.Shukla is the current Chief Information commissioner of Madhya Pradesh State Information Commission.

 Tenure and service

-The tenure of the Madhya Pradesh State Chief Information Commissioner and a State Information Commissioner for holding office will be a term of 3 years or until they attain the age of 65 years, whichever is earlier and will not be eligible for reappointment on completion of tenure.

 Any vacancy in the State Information Commission has to be filled within six months from the date of vacancy.

 Madhya Pradesh Chief Information Commissioner (CIC), Information Commissioner (IC) and State Information Commissioner's salaries, allowances and other service terms and conditions are equivalent to a Judge of the Supreme Court.

 Powers and functions

-Madhya Pradesh State Information Commission prepares report on the implementation of the provisions of State Information Commission act and submits an annual report to the state government which is placed by the later before the state legislature.

-The commission on reasonable grounds can order inquiry into any matter related to the Act.

 The commission under powers granted to it can secure from the public authorities compliance of any of its decisions.

 Commission is duty bound to receive and conduct enquiry into any complaint received from any person.

-The commission can call for and examine any record which it considers necessary and is under the possession of the public authority and any such record should not be withheld from it on any grounds during the inquiry of a complaint.

-The commission has the power of the civil court during the course of enquiry and in respect of the following matters:

-Any complaint which requires the discovery and inspection of documents relating to it.

-Powers exercised for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.
+The commission has civil judicial authority for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.

 Any provision under which summons were issued and as per which attendance is required of persons and requires them to give written or oral evidence under an oath and producing documents or other details relevant to it.

 Provision requiring evidence on stamped affidavit.

 Powers relating to request from any court or office of any public record.

 Commission under the powers can recommend steps which can be taken for confirming to the provisions of the act if any public authority fails to do so.